-In the current legislative session, Delaware has introduced legislation regulating health insurers’ ability to recover overpayments from health providers.
+In the 2017 legislative session, Delaware introduced and passed legislation regulating health insurers’ ability to recover overpayments from health providers.

 Recent Legislative Developments

 |2017||HB172||This Bill limits a health insurer’s right to overpayment recovery to two years from the date of the original payment.
 The time limit does not apply where there is fraud or other intentional misconduct, when overpayment recovery is initiated by a self-insured plan, or where required by a federal or state plan.
 The bill also requires 30 days’ notice to healthcare providers regarding an attempt to recover overpayment as well as requiring insurers to have policies and procedures allowing challenge to the alleged overpayment.
 This bill affects all lines of health insurance including both individual and group policies.||Passed – Waiting for Governor Action. -1/24/18|

 - None identified

 We compile state statutes relate to healthcare price and competition, including healthcare transparency, markets, and costs.
 For a complete listing of all health related statutes visit the State Health Practice Database for Research.

 - Code Ann. tit.
 16, §§ 2001-2009 establishes a state organized health information database based on hospital and nursing home billing data for health care purchasers, health care insurers, health care providers and the general public to review.
 The database includes charge levels, age-specific utilization patterns, morbidity patterns, patient origin and trends in health care charges.